davedelong/time/Implementation.md

 ### Less-concrete thoughts

-- "Times" that are not calendar-relative should still be manipulateable.
+- "Floating Times" that are not calendar-relative should still be manipulateable.
 I should be able to temporally adjust a time and get a new time.
 Times that roll over would reset back to 00:00 (ie, 23:00:00 + 2:00:00 = 01:00:00).
 This arithmetic would operate on the default range of the HMS units defined by the calendar.